csk99/ensai_nosql/README.md

 * image search by metadata:
 Here, the search is  not based on the image itself but rather on the metadata following the image like (keywords, text, filename,date etc.) <br>
 * image search based on image content:
 This approach uses, state of the art computer vision techniques to extract shape, colour, any relevant features from an image.
-This is the technique we are going to study.
+This is the technique we are going to use.

 In this project, we will use a pre-trained Convolutional Neural Network (CNN) to extract valuable features from the images.
 This methodology, a key component of content-based image search, provides the following benefits:<br>